ItalianoFrançaisDeutschEnglish

 2.2.3.
 Egalité • Deletion of differences.

-The growing hold of the movement of value — general equivalent, money — induces the birth of the idea of abstract equality among human beings, understood as the a priori negation of qualitative differences.
+The growing hold of the movement of value—general equivalent, money—induces the birth of the idea of abstract equality among human beings, understood as the a priori negation of qualitative differences.
 Everything in man must also be made measurable.
 Direct relation, founded on concreteness and thus on the complex management of differences (management made of cooperation, complementarity, conflict, care) becomes suspect.
 Thus are laid the foundations for the revocation of individual and communal faculties in favor of a higher institution, sole regulator of action, which replaces relation with a hypothetical but fictitious absolute equivalence.
 Equality thus coincides with the equal subordination of all to the institution.
-In this way, individual responsibility no longer operates within relations with other humans and with the living organism, but exists only toward the state: the bond of proximity is broken in favor of a condition of estrangement in which in-difference prevails. ¶ The polar pair of concepts equality–difference, in cognitive and emotional development progressively dominated by the movement of value, undergoes the same fate as many others: peace–war, male–female, individuality-community, operative indifference–roles and division of labor, order–chaos.
-The two terms are dissociated (the opposite of yin–yang symbolism), hypostatized and moralized as good and evil, ignoring the necessity and natural presence — within their structural, temporal, quantitative, circumstantial limits — of the realities they intend to describe.
+In this way, individual responsibility no longer operates within relations with other humans and with the living organism, but exists only toward the State: the bond of proximity is broken in favor of a condition of estrangement in which in-difference prevails. ¶ The polar pair of concepts equality–difference, in cognitive and emotional development progressively dominated by the movement of value, undergoes the same fate as many others: peace–war, male–female, individuality-community, operative indifference–roles and division of labor, order–chaos.
+The two terms are dissociated (the opposite of yin–yang symbolism), hypostatized and moralized as good and evil, ignoring the necessity and natural presence—within their structural, temporal, quantitative, circumstantial limits—of the realities they intend to describe, as well as the epistemological impossibility of accessing the other's experience, supplanted by moral projection.
 It is a cognitive slippage with strong emotional consequences, importing the systematic denigration of everything insofar as it exists.
-Every perceived difference turns into an injustice to be eliminated; every cultural configuration that assumes and manages polarities becomes thus destructible, «à merci».
+Always on the basis of a rash judgment — yet one acts as if.
+Every perceived difference turns into an injustice to be eliminated; every cultural configuration that assumes and manages polarities becomes thus destructible, à merci.
 This slippage is a propulsive factor and permanent modus operandi of the abstraction process.

 Index Anthology Aristophánēs, Karl Marx